 - Small, round handheld mirror

 - Craft Glue

 - Ensure your sticks are about the same thickness and have more than you need to fit around the circumference of the mirror.

 - Break the sticks so they are relatively the same length.
 A little variation in length adds to the interest.

-- Add craft glue to the outside edge of the mirror – about 4 cm (1 ½ inches) in towards the centre and carefully place your sticks, thick side down, onto the glue.
+- Add craft glue to the outside edge of the mirror – about 4 cm (1 ½ inch) in towards the centre and carefully place your sticks, thick side down, onto the glue.

 - Add layers of sticks as necessary to ensure there are no gaps.

 These little mirrors look great anywhere but are particularly cute as an outside decoration.
 I have mine on the deck and it reflects the garden beyond.

 Do you have an old ugly frame you want to improve?
 This is the cheapest and easiest way to upgrade an old frame.
 You could use any wooden or plastic frame.